Sonication: Applications

 Soil samples are often subjected to ultrasound in order to break up soil aggregates; this allows the study of the different constituents of soil aggregates (especially soil organic matter) without subjecting them to harsh chemical treatment.

 Sonication is also used to extract microfossils from rock.

+An ultrasonic bath or an ultrasonic probe system is used for extraction.
+For instance, this technique was suggested to remove isoflavones from soybeans and phenolic compounds from wheat bran and coconut shell powder.
+The outcomes differ for every raw material and solvent utilized and the other extraction techniques.
+Acoustic or ultrasonic cavitation is the basis for the operation of ultrasound-assisted extraction.